geoffles/geoffles.github.io/_posts/2015-11-28-msbuild-scheme.md

 **ExplicitTargetsOnly**
 Sometimes you want to look at why only a specific project isn't building and not spam your console with the 50 dependencies.
 Set this property to true at runtime (`/p:ExplicitTargetsOnly=true`) to ignore dependencies.

+**ExcludeTargets**
+You might find yourself wanting to build everything except a project - for example, [WiX](http://wixtoolset.org/) projects tend to take quite a long time and you don't want them on your typical commandline build.
+In this case you can set the property to the target names you want to skip.
+Bear in mind that this specific implementation *is* case sensitive and and does not override the project being included as a dependency(i.e. only effective for projects that are not a dependency of others). eg: `/p:ExcludeTargets=Foo;Bar;Baz`

 #  Running a Build